Dell looks to EMC deal to boost corporate presence

 One banker, who worked on Dell's $25 billion deal to go private two years ago, said the company could raise the $40 billion or so it would need to carry out the deal.

 "They could carve it out, do dollars and euros and also get private financing," said the banker, who asked not to be named.
-Private equity firm Silver Lake and Microsoft Corp, which both invested in Dell's buyout two years ago, could be tapped for more financing, the banker said.
+Private equity firm Silver Lake and Microsoft Corp (MSFT.O), which both invested in Dell's buyout two years ago, could be tapped for more financing, the banker said.

 Some on Wall Street doubted that Dell's daring move, only two years after taking on mountains of debt in its buyout, would go ahead.